 2012 Update: The Corian countertops started showing some wear, so we replaced them with quartz.
 Unlike granite and marble, quartz is supposed to never need sealing.
 We were also told they would not scratch or burn, but we had a cutting board made of the quartz cut out for the sink and it is definitely showing cuts/scratches.

 Granite countertop edges: If you want granite, you should also select the edge treatment you want in advance to put into your specs when getting bids.
 Click here for pictures.

 Backsplashes: Kitchen counter backsplashes are another important feature to put some thought into in advance.
 Click her for pictures and ideas.

 The kitchen sink counter is open to the den with a bar on the den side.
+(See the pictures at the top of this page.)
 Standing at the sink, you look across the den and out the front windows at the view (in addition to the views out the side of the house).